amhsirak/job-portal/README.md

 ## Description

-Job portal is a web application where the candidates can register themselves and search for jobs suitable for them where as employers can regsiter to put up jobs vacant at their company.
+Job portal is a web application where the candidates can register themselves and search for jobs suitable for them where as employers can register to put up jobs vacant at their company.
 The application provides job catalogue and information to members and helps them decide which jobs to apply for.

 The 3 user roles are Candidate , Employer and Admin